Tacoma Library Collections

 The UW Tacoma Library is a Funding Information Network Partner with the Foundation Center and provides free training for the Foundation Directory Online and the Foundation Grants to Individuals databases.
 Also available are a variety of supplementary materials and services useful to grantseekers as well as the core collection of the Foundation Center’s publications.

 The FDO offers detailed profiles on over 100,000 foundations, corporate giving programs, and public charities, updated weekly.
 In addition, searchable databases with over 2.4 million recently awarded grants and over 700,000 recently filed IRS Forms 990 are available.
-Access for all library visitors on campus.

 Current UW students, staff, and faculty may log in for off-campus access.